quicwg/base-drafts/draft-ietf-quic-transport.md

 ## RETIRE_CONNECTION_ID Frame {#frame-retire-connection-id}

-An endpoint sends a RETIRE_CONNECTION_ID frame (type=0x19) to indicate that it will no longer use a connection ID that was issued by its peer.
+An endpoint sends a RETIRE_CONNECTION_ID frame (type=0x19) to indicate the connection IDs issued by the peer that the endpoint  will no longer use.
 This may include the connection ID provided during the handshake.
 Sending a RETIRE_CONNECTION_ID frame also serves as a request to the peer to send additional connection IDs for future use (see {{connection-id}}).
 New connection IDs can be delivered to a peer using the NEW_CONNECTION_ID frame ({{frame-new-connection-id}}).

-Retiring a connection ID invalidates the stateless reset token associated with that connection ID.
+Retiring connection IDs invalidates the stateless reset tokens associated with those connection IDs.

 The RETIRE_CONNECTION_ID frame is shown in {{fig-retire-connection-id}}.